Thursday, April 20th, 2017

 When a constituent attending the event in Wisconsin’s fifth district raised the issue that she has only one ISP available in her neighborhood and now has little recourse to protect her personal information from her internet provider, Sensenbrenner responded:

-“You know, nobody’s got to use the internet….I don’t think it’s my job to tell you that you cannot get advertising through your […]
+“You know, nobody’s got to use the internet….I don’t think it’s my job to tell you that you cannot get advertising through your information […]

 No Comments